 We also work to ensure information about our activities is easily accessible to the community.

-Our main street shopfronts in both Narrabri and Gunnedah are the bases for our community and land access teams and anyone interested in finding out more about our work is welcome to stop in for a chat.
+Our main street shopfront in Narrabri is the base for our community and land access team and anyone interested in finding out more about our projects is welcome to stop in for a chat.